Alice Moseley Folk Art and Antique Museum: Alice Moseley

 Alice Moseley painted until her death in July 2004, at the age of 94.
-Her blue house in Bay St. Louis was untouched by Hurricane Katrina even though it's only a half mile from the beach.
+Her blue house in Bay St. Louis was untouched by Hurricane Katrina, even though it's only a half mile from the beach.
 Her son Tim Moseley founded the Alice Moseley Folk Art and Antique Museum after Katrina in 2006, and it has since been relocated from the blue house to the historic Bay St. Louis train depot.
-Visitors to Bay St. Louis rave about the museum and the entertaining and informative tours given by docents at the museum.
-The museum is free and is open Monday through Saturday from 10 to 4.